pragmasoft-ua/kite-chat-frontend/README.md

 - ✅property converter for datetime property
 - ✅shared worker
 - ✅npm publishing, unpkg cdn
-- switch to monorepo with pnpm build
+- ✅switch to monorepo with pnpm build - came back to npm because storybook seems has problems with pnpm links
-- storybook - use absolute instead of fixed positioning to facilitate storybook stories (may be not needed)
+- ✅storybook
 - file upload
 - display images
 - new N (unread) badge on toggle button, autoopen on incoming attr